Champagne Waltz

 Champagne Waltz is a 1937 American comedy film directed by A. Edward Sutherland and starring Gladys Swarthout, Fred MacMurray and Jack Oakie.
+The theme of the film was inspired by the eponymous hit song, written in 1934, by the compositional pair Con Conrad and Ben Oakland.
 It is one of five movies produced by Paramount in the 1930s featuring Swarthout, a very popular Metropolitan Opera mezzo-soprano.
 The studio was attempting to build on the popularity of Grace Moore, another opera singer, who had also expanded her talents into movies.
 The film's sets were designed by the art director Ernst Fegté working with Hans Dreier.
 The costume designer was Travis Banton.

 Plot

 This is a light musical with elements of screwball comedy.
 It documents the rivalry between a Vienna Waltz studio and the American jazz band that moves in next door.
-Franz Strauss is stressed because his waltz palace is losing business to the jazz club.
-Fred MacMurray is the trumpet-playing headliner.
+Franz Strauss is stressed because his waltz palace is losing business to the jazz club where Fred MacMurray’s band is performing.
 He pretends to be the US Consul when he encounters Swarthout, the daughter of the waltz studio owner.
 He changes the story to be an icebox salesman in order to continue wooing Swarthout.
 Meanwhile, Oakie is falling for a countess who sold him a fake silver service.